High Converting Sales Page: 6 Tips & Examples

 All the work you did beforehand with writing down your value proposition will come in handy for this section.
 Including the product’s key benefits on your sales page is a great way to further convince your visitors of why they should choose you.

-Online course platform Thinkific has mapped out their key benefits, and quickly explained why you should care about them if you wish to make money selling your online course.
+Online course platform Thinkific has mapped out its key benefits and quickly explained why you should care about them if you wish to make money selling your online course.

 thinkific